Authored by the expert who managed and guided the team behind the Mexico Property Pack

 Sources: The Agency Los Cabos, The Agency Los Cabos, Mextax

-10) The "Avalúo Catastral" (property valuation) is often significantly lower than market value
+10) Expect the "Avalúo Catastral" to be much lower than the market value

 In Mexico, the "Avalúo Catastral" is often much lower than the market value because it's mainly used for tax purposes.

-11) When transferring an existing fideicomiso, the 50-year term doesn't reset - you inherit the remaining time
+11) Inherit the remaining time when transferring an existing fideicomiso, as the 50-year term doesn’t reset

 When you buy a property with a fideicomiso, the 50-year term doesn't start over; you get what's left of the original term.